Interview with KENT JOHNSON

 Performances at The Trocadero, the basement cafe at the Metro Arts, the galleries upstairs.
 My high school mate Peter with his band The Pitts playing the Camp Hill School of Arts!
 Peter and I did an independent school mag together “The Agitator”, rewarded with a trip to the headmasters office..
 All this in my lead-up to art school.

-In classic photographer mode I would say I was more of an observer, semi outsider – at the various “One Flat” performance nights – though always grateful to be part of something.
+In classic photographer mode I would say I was more of an observer, semi outsider – at the various “One Flat” performance nights in their George Street space including the “Midnight Cabaret” – though always grateful to be part of something.
 And to be frank; at the time a lot of what was going on was well over my head; I was more-or-less, a middle class boy from a working class neighborhood who had gotten into art school; just being part of it was so new and exciting.
 These days I wish I had photographed more of what was happening and had kept proper notes!
 Of course film was expensive.
 I did archive the film & proofs satisfactorily.

 “…I think its great to look back and see and remember where you came from.
 This is VERY much my background and it still informs work to this very day.